AirWalk-Digital/airview/packages/airview-cms/README.md

 ### Mounting the AirviewCMS component

-The `AirviewCMS` component should remain mounted for the entire lifecyle of you app, it is therefore recommended you place this component at the root of your application tree.
+The `AirviewCMS` component should remain mounted for the entire lifecyle of your app; it is recommended you place this component at the root of your application tree.

 Airview CMS provides the context for the various utility hooks, which can be called from any component that is a direct child of the `AirviewCMS` component.